billpmurphy/billpmurphy.github.io/_posts/2015-08-24-beware-naive-simulation-with-long.tails.md

 Aha!
 As it turns out, The expected value doesn't actually converge, so simulating and trying to find the mean doesn't shed any light on the structure of the problem.
-In addition, the majority of the expected value comes from extremely unlikely outcomes _ infinitum_, so simply adding more simulations didn't improve our accuracy.
+In addition, the majority of the expected value comes from extremely unlikely outcomes _ad infinitum_, so simply adding more simulations didn't improve our accuracy.

 So what's the actual solution?
 How much should you be willing to play to pay